I have finally started to acclimate to India. The first few days here I had swollen

 -It is hot (80-90 degrees) and humid.

 -Bananas grow upward.
-(I’m sure this is everywhere, but I learned it here!)
+(I’m sure this is everywhere, but I

 -Just about all dogs are strays and look exactly alike.
-Although, sometimes people will put tags on them.
+Although, sometimes people will put tags on

 -Riding in rickshaws is somewhat scary.